CarolSSS/SystemProgrammingProjects/Shell/README.md

 # Shell

+## Setting up
+make
+./shell

+## Content
 This project created a runnable command line which accept commands as inputs and execute the corresponding programs in response.

-It supports various of built-in commands, external commands, operators, etc.
+It not only supports various of built-in, external, and Signal commands; but also various operators.

-Credit from MP Shell (https://cs241.cs.illinois.edu/assignments/shell.html)
+For example, you could key in commands "ps", "history", "echo", "cd", "!history", etc. And it also supports reading commands from an txt file.

+Then have fun!